mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 | `selected_field` | string                              | Used in lookups and form refresh to communicate what field.                                |
 | `query`          | string                              | Used in lookups and form refresh what query strings is entered by the user.                |

-An example call request looks like (some `context` fields omitted for brevity):
+An example call request looks like the following (some `context` fields omitted for brevity):

 ```json
 {